BlueBrain/sonata-extension/source/blueconfig.rst

          Parameter which will restrict the neurons instantiated to those in the named target.
 Target can be from start.target or target file given to TargetFile paramter.)

+    .. blueconfig_value:: ExtracellularCalcium
+        :type: float
+        :required: False
+        :unit:
+        :description:
+         Extracellular calcium concentration.
+         This parameter, together with the uHill parameter of synapses, is used to scale the U parameter of synapses, and is working for py-neurodamus not hoc-neurodamus.

 .. blueconfig_section:: Stimulus
     :description: